Biology, Organismic and Evolutionary

 Prescriptions: OEB has relatively few requirements, generally designed to ensure that entering students have a broad background.
 They include: 1) college-level calculus; 2) statistics; 3) a reasonable combination of courses in cell biology, molecular biology, and genetics; and 4) courses on the biology (including lab work) of at least two kingdoms.
 If deficiencies in a applicant’s academic background warrant, courses may be prescribed by the Graduate Committee, and these will be identified at the time of the offer of admission.
 These courses may be completed prior to matriculation into the program, but they must be completed with a grade of B- or better prior to the student’s qualifying examination.
 Additionally, the Graduate Committee will determine from each student’s prior training and in discussion with the student and the advisor, an appropriate individual course of study to be completed by the qualifying exam.
 Each student will complete an orientation seminar program offered by various faculty in the department.

 Teaching Requirement: The department requires each PhD candidate to participate in teaching for two terms at a minimum of onequarter TIME each term.
 The first of these is ordinarily fulfilled during the second year, and the second requirement is ordinarily fulfilled during the fourth year.
-Additional teaching assignments, if desired by the student, may be The Department of Organismic and Evolutionary Biology undertaken on recommendation of the individual course instructor.
+Teaching in the first year is not allowed.
+Teaching more than 2 semesters during years one to four can be done depending on the department's need for teaching fellows.
+During the fifth and sixth year, departmental funding comes in the form of teaching fellowships.
+Unless a student has external funding sources, he/she will be required to teach both in the fall and spring semesters.

 Admission to Candidacy for the PhD Degree: After completion of 16 graded half-courses in biology and related subjects (300 level courses are included), the student’s record is reviewed by the Graduate Committee.
 Favorable action will provisionally admit the student to candidacy for the PhD degree.
 Final admission to candidacy is by means of the qualifying examination.